AndriiKachur/JS_HOL_objects_functions/README.md

 4) run test.bat file and see test fail

-5) fix test and run test.bat to make sure it's fixed
+5) fix test in 'hol.spec.js' file and run test.bat to make sure it's fixed

 6) rename next test "xit" -- to --> "it"